Smokey and the Bandit II: Production

 Smokey and the Bandit II was filmed simultaneously with The Cannonball Run, in which Burt Reynolds and Dom DeLuise also starred.
 Football players Joe Klecko and Terry Bradshaw also appear in both films.
 It is the first film to feature director Hal Needham's "Blooper Reel Credit Crawl" at the end, in that a collection of bloopers and outtakes from the film showed on one side of the screen while the closing credits slowly scrolled up the other side.
-Cannonball Run, also directed by Needham, used this same technique.

-Buford's brothers were both portrayed by Gleason; "Reggie" was a Canadian version of "Reginald Van Gleason III", a popular character from Gleason's television show.
+The Cannonball Run, also directed by Needham, used this same technique.
+Buford T. Justice and his brothers Reggie and Gaylord were all portrayed by Jackie Gleason; Reggie was a Canadian version of Reginald Van Gleason III, a popular character from Gleason's television show.

 The film was written and produced before it was announced that the 1980 Republican National Convention would be held in Detroit rather than Dallas.

-Many of the movie's scenes take place in northern Palm Beach County, especially at Burt Reynolds' ranch in Jupiter, Florida.

-Although the Bandit again sticks to a Pontiac Trans Am, this time a 1980 Turbo model with five color decals unlike 1981's single color decals, the Snowman switches to a 1980 GMC General, silver with blue trim with the same mural on the trailer as in the original film.
-This "new rig" suggests that the pair were successful in the "double or nothing" wager offered by the Burdettes at the end of the first film, where they were persuaded to drive from Atlanta to Boston and back in 18 hours to buy clam chowder and bring it to the Burdettes.
+Many of the movie's scenes take place in northern Palm Beach County, especially at Burt Reynolds's ranch in Jupiter, Florida.
+Although Bo "Bandit" Darville (Reynolds) again sticks to a Pontiac Trans Am, this time a 1980 Turbo model with five color decals unlike 1981's single color decals, Cletus "Snowman" Snow (Jerry Reed) switches to a 1980 GMC General, silver with blue trim with the same mural on the trailer as in the original film.
+Bandit sold off the original car when he was down and out with the booze.
+They got the new car when Carrie "Frog" (Sally Field) traded in Junior Justice (Mike Henry)'s car when she left him.

 A world-record automobile jump was captured on film during the "roundup sequence", when stuntman Gary Davis jumped a 1974 Dodge Monaco over 150 feet.
 Davis suffered compressed vertebrae as a result of a hard landing.

-The roundup sequence in the desert shows many new Pontiac Le Mans sedans decorated as police cars being destroyed.
-The cars were originally ordered by a car rental agency in Phoenix, who refused to accept the delivery when they discovered the cars were not equipped with air conditioning.
+The roundup sequence in the desert shows many new Pontiac LeMans sedans decorated as police cars being destroyed.
+The cars were originally ordered by a car rental agency which refused to accept the delivery as they were not equipped with air conditioning.
 Pontiac took the cars back and eventually gave them to the producers to be used in the film.